Tapping Explained Simply

 1. Identify a challenge.

-2. Assess the current level of intensity.
+2. Assess the current level of intensity from 0-10.

 3. Create a setup statement.